 Day 6: Back to St. Petersburg/Tampa via Naples

 After a hearty breakfast that comes with a view of the subtropical Everglades, we are ready to take on the last leg of our round trip.
 The quickest route is the I-75 via Naples and Sarasota to St. Petersburg.
 Naples is very touristy and scores with its beach, its proximity to the Everglades, a historical centre with a 300 metre-long fishing pier and a string of shops, galleries and cafés.
 We don’t spend much time in this tourist magnet, preferring to venture on to a small, more authentic US town.
 Leaving the I-75 after Naples, we take Route 17 to Arcadia.
 This small detour adds just thirty minutes to our driving time.
 The compensation is a visit to a US town that mirrors the set of a typical US movie or TV series.
-Arcadia is home to 7600 inhabitants and features a neatly kept main street reminiscent of an episode out of “Knight Rider“, a court house like the one featured in “Back to the Future”, a Walmart and pavilions with every fast food chain represented.
+Arcadia is home to 58’799 inhabitants (situation 2017) and features a neatly kept main street reminiscent of an episode out of “Knight Rider“, a court house like the one featured in “Back to the Future”, a Walmart and pavilions with every fast food chain represented.
 Life in typical small town America - boring for the people who live here perhaps, but a highlight for us.

 We continue our journey in the afternoon.
 The drive from Arcadia to Tampa Airport would normally take ninety minutes.
 But against the suggestion of our satnav, we take the St. Petersburg route and end up on the Sunshine Skyway Bridge that spans Tampa Bay with a cable-stayed main span and stretches for 5.5 miles.
 One reason for choosing this route is our decision to extend our week in Florida with a three-day beach holiday in Clearwater Beach.
 This also improves the ratio of flight time to length of stay.